masneyb/nexus-5-upstream/README.md

 - serial port: `/dev/ttyMSM0`.
 A serial console can be obtained through the headphone jack and requires building a custom cable [as described on this page](UART_CABLE.md).

+See the [build-kernel](build-kernel) script for how to build and boot a kernel.
+You'll need to generate your own initial ramdisk.

 ## Outstanding patches

 - gpio / pinctrl